TessorNetwork/stFury/dockernet/README.md

 make build-docker build=n
 make start-docker
 ```
-* After the chain is running, run the integration tests to confirm the new host zone is compatible with Stride
+* After the chain is running, run the integration tests to confirm the new host zone is compatible with Dredger
 ```
 make test-integration-docker
 ```